Best Time To Take Iron, How To Take Iron Supplements & More

 Because of this, the safest way to take iron supplements is on an empty stomach with water or a drink that contains vitamin C.

-Research suggests that 80% of the world’s population don’t consume enough iron to meet their bodies needs.
+Research suggests that 80% of the world’s population doesn’t consume enough iron to meet their body’s needs.

 To naturally increase your iron intake, you can start incorporating more iron-rich foods into your diet.

 All shellfish are incredibly nutritious.
 Mussels, clams, and oysters are excellent sources of dietary iron.
 The U.S Department of Agriculture reports that 100 grams of clams contain up to 17 percent of your daily iron requirement – or around 3 mg.
 They are also incredibly high in vitamin C, which naturally eases absorption.